yclas/documentation/configure-elasticemail-yclas.md

 ---
-title:  "How to Configure ElasticEmail on Open Classifieds?"
+title:  "How to Configure ElasticEmail on Yclas?"
 date:   2014-02-12 22:03:48
 categories: Email
 tags:
 - Email
 - Settings
-permalink: /configure-elasticemail-open-classifieds/
+permalink: /configure-elasticemail-yclas/
 ---
-As we have posted in our **[blog](http://open-classifieds.com/2014/02/12/elastic-email-review/)** earlier, you could now have **[ElasticEmail ](https://elasticemail.com/account#/open-classifieds)** integrated into your e-mailing function in Open Classifieds.
+As we have posted in our **[blog](http://open-classifieds.com/2014/02/12/elastic-email-review/)** earlier, you could now have **[ElasticEmail ](https://elasticemail.com/account#/open-classifieds)** integrated into your e-mailing function in Yclas.
 You would do that for multiple reasons.
 Some of them could be: your server can't send e-mails, e-mails not reaching users' inbox or you want to trace the e-mails you're sending.

 ### How it works